jtaala/java-tle-to-czml/README.md

-# README #
+# java-tle-to-czml #

 ### Description ###

 * A library to create CZML for satellites.
+Can also be used as a java library for other applications or to extend!
 * 1.0
 * Author:
 	Ryan Pelletier

 ![Imgur](https://i.imgur.com/vZLc6qF.png)

 ## How To ##

 ### Use ###